What kinds of things should I track?

 The desirability of a behavior is determined upon creation, and represents how desirable it is for users to perform the behavior.
 This depends on what your platform’s objectives are, and what you think your users preferences are.
 For example, a ‘like’ is generally good, but it may be less desirable than a ‘purchase’.
 When you decide what your behaviors’ desirability values will be, keep in mind that they are assessed relative to each other, so setting the desirability of ‘like’ to 0.5 and ‘purchase’ to 1.0 is equivalent to setting them to 0.25 and 0.5, respectively.

-What is the difference between a behavior’s desirability and an event’s value?
+What is the difference between a behavior’s desirability

 The value supplied when you track an event is only relevant to that particular event – it represents how much of the event occurred (how long did the user perform the ‘watch’ behavior on that movie, what percent of the article did they ‘read’, etc.) – and is not directly related to the behavior itself.